|Reporting Organization:||International Medical Corps UK|

 |Humanitarian Response (100 %)|

-The expected outcomes for this project include: (1) improved access for vulnerable populations, including survivors of SGBV, to essential health services, mental health services and psychosocial support (PSS ); and (2) improved capacity of health workers in providing health services and disseminating key health messaging.
+The expected outcomes for this project include: (1) improved access to health, MHPSS and sexual and reproductive health services; (2) improved capacity of MPHSS service providers to provide health services, referrals, case management and screening; (3) improved access for women and girls to recreational and skill-building activities; and (4) improved community awareness about gender issues, including SGBV.
 The expected ultimate outcome is lives saved, suffering alleviated and human dignity maintained in countries experiencing humanitarian crisis or that are food insecure.